 Most likely, after repeated cuts, you have probably substantially changed your habits and perspectives around food.
 You now see foods not just as individual entities, but also as their constituent nutrients.
 You can estimate calories and macronutrients and gauge portions reliably compared to before you embarked on your bodybuilding journey.
 You also probably seek out high protein foods and healthier options when possible, and overall know which foods you can fit into your nutrition targets.
 This begs the question; do you need to track your nutrition at all when you aren’t cutting?
 Remember, the whole point of tracking was to ensure you were creating a deficit, but you also tracked your bodyweight to gauge whether or not a deficit was indeed created and that it was large enough.
 Now that you don’t have as restrictive of a goal, I would advise working towards tracking bodyweight alone.

-Intuitive eating is a buzzword at the moment in the fitness community, but the reality is most obese people are “eating intuitively”.
+Intuitive eating is a buzzword at the moment in the fitness community, and largely misunderstood as people think that this means just eating freely, but the reality is most obese people are “eating intuitively” if we use the (incorrect) definition of just eating what you want (while I won’t go into it here, intuitive eating is actually a term for mindful, unrestricted eating based on awareness of your hunger and satiety signals not for the purpose of weight loss or body composition change, but I digress).
 “Intuitive eating” the way lean people often present it, is a misnomer.
 In reality, what they mean is: dietary restraint that has become so habituated that they don’t have to think about it anymore.
 Make no mistake, this can take years of nutritional awareness and attempts at lifestyle change to accomplish.
 It’s nice when you get there, and I’ve presented some tools to use to help you get there, but it won’t happen overnight.